Spontaneous orbital magnetization of mesoscopic dipole dimers: Saturating model

 \section{Saturating model}

-In order to remedy for the unphysical behavior when both nanoparticles have either a paramagnetic or diamagnetic susceptibility larger (in absolute value) than $\chi_\mathrm{c}^\sigma$, we now go beyond the linear response assumption of Eq.~\eqref{eq:M_i_linear}, incorporating the fact that the nanoparticle magnetization typically saturates beyond a sufficiently large field.
+In order to remedy for the above-mentioned unphysical behavior when both nanoparticles have either a paramagnetic or diamagnetic susceptibility larger (in absolute value) than $\chi_\mathrm{c}^\sigma$, we now go beyond the linear response assumption of Eq.~\eqref{eq:M_i_linear}, incorporating the fact that the nanoparticle magnetization typically saturates beyond a sufficiently large field (see Fig.~\ref{fig:M_1NP} describing microscopic calculations).
 We then assume that the magnetic moment $\mathcal{M}_i$ of each nanoparticle saturates for large (effective) magnetic field to some finite value $\mathcal{M}_0$, which for simplicity is taken to be the same for both nanoparticles.
 We then adopt for the functional form of $\boldsymbol{\mathcal{M}}_i$ in Eq.\ \eqref{eq:M_i} the expression

 which recovers the linear behavior of Eq.~\eqref{eq:M_i_linear} when ${\mathcal{V}\chi_iH_i}/{\mathcal{M}_0}\ll1$.
 The set of self-consistent transcendental equations \eqref{eq:H_i} and \eqref{eq:M_i_tanh} can then be solved numerically using an iterative method.